yasiryagi/helpdesk/roles/storage-lead/README.md

 # start accepting
 yarn storage-node leader:update-bucket-status -k /path/to/storage-lead-role-key.json -i 0 -s on
 ```
 Means you want bucket 0 to stop/start accepting new bags.
-Useful if the bucket is (getting) full.

 #### Notes
+Useful (to turn off) if the bucket is getting "full", if the bucket operator is having some issues with their node (eg. VPS needs maintenance), or you created a new bucket to with `on`, and the operator needs some time to get up (which they always will).
 - set to off to stop accepting NEW bags.
-- set back to one
+- set back to on to start accepting NEW bags.
 - if you try to add a new bag to a bucket set to off using [update-bag](#update-bag), it will fail
 - will not randomly be assigned new bags